couchbaselabs/ToDoLite-iOS/tutorial.md

 - create a Task object with the `modelForNewDocumentInDatabaseMethod:`, for the database parameter, pass in `self.database`
 - set the title to the parameter that was passed in
 - set the `list_id` to self, notice here again that we are using a relationship between two models, the List and Task.
 This will translate to the `_id` of the List in the underlying JSON document
-- use the `setAttachmentNamed:withContentType:content:` method on the list object, the name of the attachment is `image`, the contentType and content are the parameters that were passed in
+- use the `setAttachmentNamed:withContentType:content:` method on the task object, the name of the attachment is `image`, the contentType and content are the parameters that were passed in
 - finally, return the task object

 Open `DetailViewController.m` and call this method in `textFieldShouldReturn:`: